mercmobily/data-loader/README.md

 There was no loading at all.
 The loader effectively skipped everything: the data was considered already loaded.
 This is why `totalLoads` is 0, and `loadedElementData` is an empty object.

 ### Normal load of a user and one of its tags (page /view-users/1/view-tags/2 loading data from /stores/users/1 and /stores/tags/4)

 The data URL can contain multiple stores.
-In this case, the IDs in the data URL are the same as the ones in the page URL:
+In this case all the IDs in the data URL are the same as the ones in the page URL (`:userId` and `tagId`):

 ````
 global.window = { location: { pathname: '/view-users/1/view-tags/4' } }